Skip to main content

 home with asphalt shingle roof

-Finding a new roof can be an exciting experience for any homeowner, but there are a lot of options to choose from, aren't there?
+Finding a new roof can be an exciting experience for any homeowner, but there are many options to choose from, aren't there?
 The last thing you want is to be in the dark about potential opportunities that could make your house feel like home.
 Picking out that perfect roof is the cherry on top of your home improvement experience.

 Here at RoofCrafters, we've installed roofs in the Southeast for thirty years.
-In our almost three decades of service, we've provided homeowners like you with vital information that can help you make a final choice regarding roof installation.
+In our almost three decades of service, we've provided homeowners like you with vital information to help you make a final choice regarding roof installation.

-This article is a comprehensive guide of every roof type, material, and structure, along with their costs, that you'll find in Georgia, South Carolina, and Florida in 2023.
+This article is a comprehensive guide to every roof type, material, and structure, along with their costs, that you'll find in Georgia, South Carolina, and Florida in 2024.
 By the time you're finished reading, you'll know what to expect from each roof selection, helping make the process easier for you.
-We'll start by going over each roof type to give you an idea of your choices.
+We'll start by reviewing each roof type to give you an idea of your choices.

-Each type of roof represents a specific aesthetic look and function.
-While some may prefer something along the lines of a ranch-style home, others might search the market for something more contemporary!
-Roof types can be put into groups based on their materials, shapes and styles, and structural design.
+Each type of roofing material offers a specific aesthetic look and function.
+While some homeowners may prefer something along the lines of a ranch-style home, others might search the market for something more contemporary!
+The best roof types can be put into groups based on the materials, shapes and styles, and structural design.

 Roof Materials